 Find the account number and impervious area on the top right of your printed invoice (highlighted on the sample invoice shown here).

 You will need this information to access your account.
-Enter the account number only (do not enter the two-digit code).
-Do not enter the dashes or commas.
+Enter the account number only (do not enter the two-digit account code).

 You can choose to pay your bill in one, two, or three installments.
 The due date for each payment is listed on your invoice and highlighted on the sample.